Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - WARN -  80%  of system memory
 	 - CRITICAL -  90%  of system memory

-Memory usage of resource is dumped on the console with following format Process name, Process ID, RSS( physical memory)
+Memory usage of resource is dumped on the console with the following format:

+- Process name, Process ID, RSS( physical memory)

  - #### Example :
 	- Dec 11 13:06:19.397949 sonic INFO system#state: System memory usage is above 60%, Total: 15.6G, Free: 1.8G, Used: 2.8G, Buffers: 314.8M, Cached: 10.7G